-Over the last two decades three megatrends have created a groundswell of demand for Low Voltage Direct Current (LVDC):
+Over the last two decades three megatrends have created a groundswell of demand for low voltage direct current (LVDC):

-- Renewable power generation and storage has become far more reasonably priced and is growing exponentially and with it distributed generation is spreading - LED lighting has taken the world by storm, making the conventional incandescent lamp a thing of the past - A renewed and urgent focus on energy efficiency and sustainability is taking power generation increasingly away from fossil fuels
+- Solar photovoltaics (PV) based power generation has become far more reasonably priced and is growing exponentially - LED lighting has taken the world by storm, making the conventional incandescent lamp a thing of the past - Perhaps most importantly: the renewed and urgent focus on energy efficiency and sustainability taking power generation increasingly away from fossil fuels alternating current (AC), and lead us to ask why we still carry on distributing electricity via AC when generation and consumption, both are increasingly direct current (DC).

-Today these trends, combined, challenge traditional centralized model of distribution via electricity alternating current (AC), and lead us to ask why we still carry on distributing electricity via AC when generation and consumption, both are increasingly direct current (DC).
+Today these trends, combined, challenge the traditional model of electricity distribution via

 This very question forms the basis for the work by a broad group of global experts in the International Electrotechnical Commission (IEC) which is currently preparing the technical foundation needed for the broad roll-out of LVDC.